forde-dev/post_archshell_example/README.md

 To test this in our script we can use the operator ***-d*** to test if it exists and use an **IF** statmemt to allow to program to run or not.
 You can just copy the following piece of code and add it on to the **base.sh**,

-{% highlight ruby %}
 	# this checks if the system is uefi
 	if [ ! -d "/sys/firmware/efi/" ]; then
-	echo "This script only works in UEFI" exit 1 fi
+		echo "This script only works in UEFI" exit 1
-{% endhighlight %}
+	fi

 ## 2. Step Two.